 Normally a notification will pop up that will detail the exact ban and how long the ban is for.
 You should also receive an email to the email address on file for the account.
 If you are unable to access Xbox Live but you didn’t receive a notification you can contact the Microsoft support team by clicking here.

 In the rest of this article we will go into more detail about the Xbox Live ban as well as other related bans for your Xbox console.
-If you are interested in seeing some of our favorite Xbox accessories you can find them here.

 If you would prefer to watch a video rather than reading the whole article you can do so below.